zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 ## How to: Create a storage service

-A [storage service] gives you access to Azure [Blobs][azure-blobs], [Tables][azure-tables], und [Queues][azure-queues].
+A [storage service] gives you access to Azure [Blobs][azure-blobs], [Tables][azure-tables], and [Queues][azure-queues].
 To create a storage service, you need a name for the service (between 3 and 24 lowercase characters and unique within Azure), a label (a base-64 encoded name for the service, up to 100 characters), and either a location or an affinity group.
 Providing a description for the service is optional.
 The location, affinity group, and description are set in a [CreateServiceOptions] object, which is passed to the **createStorageService** method.
 The following example shows how to create a storage service by specifying a location.
-If you want to use an affinity group, you have to create an affinity group first (see [How to: Create an affinity group](#CreateAffinityGroup)) and set it with the **CreateServiceOptions->setAffinityGroup** -Methode.
+If you want to use an affinity group, you have to create an affinity group first (see [How to: Create an affinity group](#CreateAffinityGroup)) and set it with the **CreateServiceOptions->setAffinityGroup** method.

 	require_once 'vendor\autoload.php';